aceres/cas-fee-project2-af/README.md

 #### wireframes
 `/doc/wireframes`

-Mockups for our web application
+Mockups for our web application.

 #### configuration
 `/doc/configuration.md`

-Configurations and Settings for this web application
+Configurations and Settings for this web application.

 #### experience
 `/doc/experience.md`

-Experience and reasons for the problem with links
+Experience and reasons for the problem with links.

 #### todos
 `/doc/todo.md`

-Must have and optional tasks for our applications (requirements)
+Must have and optional tasks for our applications (requirements).

 ###